19th Conference of the

 The conference will consist of two full day sessions on July 12 and July 13, 2018.
 A session at the conference will host experts from the Slovenian business practice (managers, union representatives), who will discuss their experiences with employee ownership and board representation.

 On Saturday, July 14, 2018 we are planning some social events (more information will follow).

 Registration and Accommodations

 Detailed information on registration (including fees) and local accommodations will be available on the conference website in early April.

 The Horvat-Vanek prize is awarded every two years for a research paper of exceptional quality written by a young scholar in one of the areas of interest to IAFEP.
 The prize, of a value of US$ 1,000, will be awarded during the conference.
 In order to be considered for the prize, researchers and doctoral students aged 35 or under should submit one research paper in English (maximum length 10,000 words) by May 15, 2018 to Polona Domadenik (email@example.com).
 Please, include your institutional affiliation and an abstract, and indicate clearly on the paper that you wish it to be considered for the Horvat-Vanek prize (the recipient will be requested to provide a passport or other official evidence of their date of birth in order to receive the prize).

 Participants from Developing and Transition Economies and Students

-A small amount of funding is available for participants from developing and transition economies and students.
+A small amount of funding for partial reimbursement is available for participants from developing and transition economies and students.
 In order to be considered for the funding, researchers should clarify it in the abstract submission.